 Dress for the role you want, not the role you have now.
 If this is a role you are familiar with consider what you normally wear at work, then smarten up your look by one or two notches.
-For example: if you are a software engineer you might normally go to work in jeans and a smart shirt.
-However, at an interview, the jeans should be replaced with smarter trousers (which could mean cotton drill or chinos trousers) and with a coordinated tie added.
+For example, if you are a software engineer you might normally go to work in jeans and a smart shirt.
+However, at an interview, the jeans should be replaced with smarter trousers (which could mean cotton drill or chino trousers) and with a coordinated tie added.
 If you wear a tie, then be certain to fasten the top button of your shirt!
 If you are likely to meet clients in your new role, add a jacket.
 This is more casual than wearing a suit but will ‘dress up’ your look in an interview.

 Give particular attention to your personal grooming: a good haircut or shave, neat and tidy make-up, clean teeth and fresh breath, and clean and manicured nails.
 Spending a little more time on personal grooming on the day of the interview will help you feel more confident, professional and relaxed.

 Dress for the culture of the organisation